indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 To get started, go to [start.spring.io](https://start.spring.io/ "Spring Initializr") and generate yourself a new Spring Boot app (or use an existing one if you wish).
 Make sure you at least pick the Web dependency.
+In this example, I'm using Gradle as my build tool.
 You should have the following folder structure (or similar):

 ```